|Rare Book & Manuscript Library|

 Restrictions on Access

 The following boxes are located off-site: 47 & 48.
-You will need to request this material from the Rare Book and Manuscript Library at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 Some unique time-based media items have been reformatted and are available onsite via links in the container list.
 Commercial materials are not routinely digitized.
 If you would like to use undigitized audiovisual materials in this collection, please contact the library to discuss access options as items must be reformatted before use.
 Email email@example.com for more information.

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 C. L. R. (Cyril Lionel Robert) James Papers; Date (if known); Box and Folder (if known); Rare Book and Manuscript Library, Columbia University Library.